USLHT Cedar: US Navy (1917–1919)

+Princess Sophia loss (October 1918)

+Captain John W. Leadbetter was Cedar's first commanding officer in 1917 and served aboard her until his retirement in 1940.

-At 14:00 on 24 October 1918, Cedar received word that the Canadian passenger steamer had run aground in a snowstorm 11 hours earlier on Vanderbilt Reef in Lynn Canal in Southeast Alaska during a voyage from Skagway to Juneau, Territory of Alaska.
+At 14:00 on 24 October 1918, Cedar received word that the Canadian passenger steamer had run aground in a snowstorm eleven hours earlier on Vanderbilt Reef in Lynn Canal in Southeast Alaska during a voyage from Skagway to Juneau.
 The largest all-weather ship in the vicinity and the only one large enough to take off all of Princess Sophia′s passengers and crew, Cedar was 66 nmi away.
-She established wireless contact with Princess Sophia and proceeded immediately to the scene, arriving there at 20:00 and finding that the fishing schooner King & Winge, two other large vessels, and 15 smaller fishing vessels also were there.
-Cedar was only the rescue vessel equipped with wireless, so her captain, J. W. Ledbetter, began to organize a rescue attempt.
+She established wireless contact with Princess Sophia and proceeded immediately to the scene, arriving there at 20:00 and found that the fishing schooner King & Winge, two other large vessels, and 15 smaller fishing vessels also were there.
+Cedar was the only vessel on the scene equipped with wireless, so her captain, John W. Leadbetter, began to organize a rescue attempt.
 Training Cedar′s searchlights on Princess Sophia, Ledbetter could see that waves were breaking against her hull, making it too dangerous for Princess Sophia to launch her lifeboats.
-Princess Sophia and the rescue ships agreed to await high tide at 05:00 on 25 October to attempt to launch the boats, then cancelled that plan out of concern for the safety of the boats, and Cedar anchored in the lee of a nearby island for the night.
+Princess Sophia and the rescue ships agreed to await high tide at 05:00 on 25 October to attempt to launch the boats, then cancelled that plan out of concern for the safety of the boats.
+Cedar anchored in the lee of a nearby island for the night.

-By 0900 on 25 October 1918, a gale was blowing and Ledbetter, who had brought Cedar back to the scene of Princess Sophia′s grounding, was having trouble keeping Cedar on station.
+By 0900 on 25 October 1918, a gale was blowing and Leadbetter, who had brought Cedar back to the scene of Princess Sophia′s grounding, was having trouble keeping Cedar on station.
 He decided to try to anchor Cedar 500 yd downwind of Vanderbilt Reef, fire a line to Princess Sophia, and then evacuate all on board by breeches buoy, but anchoring proved impossible.
 As conditions worsened, Cedar and King & Winge took shelter behind Sentinel Island, and Captain Miller of King & Winge came aboard Cedar to discuss further rescue options.
-They decided that if the weather moderated enough, they would attempt to anchor King & Winge near Vanderbilt Reef while Cedar anchored to windward of King and Winge to create a lee; Cedar would then launch her boats, which would ferry Princess Sophia′s passengers and crew to King and Winge.
-Ledbetter and Miller agreed that it would be best to wait until 26 October to attempt the rescue, as Princess Sophia appeared to be withstanding the pounding she was taking on the reef and it was possible the weather would improve enough by 26 October to make a rescue less risky.
+They decided that if the weather moderated enough, they would attempt to anchor King & Winge near Vanderbilt Reef while Cedar anchored to windward of King and Winge to create a lee.
+Cedar would then launch her boats, which would ferry Princess Sophia′s passengers and crew to King and Winge.
+Leadbetter and Miller agreed that it would be best to wait until 26 October to attempt the rescue, as Princess Sophia appeared to be withstanding the pounding she was taking on the reef and it was possible the weather would improve enough to make a rescue less risky.